 Controlled Assessment: Internally assessed, externally moderated, 50% of the qualification and based on a range of tasks released by the exam board.
 There will be three open and real-world contexts for learners to interpret through the processes of 'explore, create and evaluate'.
-You will use the skills and knowledge to design a product based on your chosen materials area, and make imaginative solutions to a range of practical tasks.
+You will use the skills and knowledge to design a product based on your chosen materials area, and make

 You could be asked to design a product to facilitate 'smarter living', encourage people to be more physically active or to engage people in more sociable interaction.

-Component 2: Principles of Design & Technology External Examination

-Externally assessed, 2 hour paper worth 50% of overall grade.
+Component 2: Principles of Design & Technology External Examination Externally assessed, 2 hour paper worth 50% of overall grade.
 This is a single examination component with questions covering both 'core' and 'in-depth' specialist content in Product Design.
 This content requires you to apply mathematical and scientific knowledge.